Current issue: 58(4)

 Please, note that some repositories, like the Finnish Social Science Data Archive (a member of CESSDA), offer curation services for scientists depositing data.

-If you use commercially available data (e.g., remote sensing data) or an official data base (e.g., a national forest inventory data or forest property data of the Finnish Forest Centre) it is understandable that you may not have the right to open your research data.
-However, you must make public metadata that fully identifies the data you used and information how to request access.
-The metadata must enable e.g., finding the exactly same remote sensing images or extracting the same subset from a forest property data base you used in your research.
+If you use commercially available data (e.g., remote sensing data) or an official data base (e.g., national forest inventory data or forest property data of the Finnish Forest Centre) it is understandable that you may not have the right to open your research data.
+However, you must make public the metadata that fully identifies the data you used and information how to request access.
+The metadata must enable e.g., finding the exactly same remote sensing images or extracting the same subset of data from a forest property data base you used in your research.

 Potential future use or patenting are not acceptable reasons for not opening your data.
 However, you may apply for one-year embargo in these cases.

 Silva Fennica accepts an embargo for opening of your data and codes for the maximum of one year after the date of acceptance of your article.
 The reason for the embargo must be accepted by the Editor-in-Chief or Managing Editor before submission of your manuscript.
 The data and codes must be deposited in a trusted repository and the embargo must be set using the tools of the repository.
 Your metadata must be always immediately open.
+You must provide access to the embargoed data to the Editorial Office of Silva Fennica.
+On request, the Editorial Office will share the access with peer-reviewers as a confidential information.

 Resources on FAIR principles: